yujiangwang/MultiFractalEEG/README.md

 :warning: Please, use the following article for reference:

 França, L.G.S., Miranda, J.G.V., Leite, M., Sharma, N.K., Walker, M.C., Lemieux, L. and Wang, Y., 2018.
 [Fractal and Multifractal Properties of Electrographic Recordings of Human Brain Activity: Towards its Use as a Signal Feature for Machine Learning in Clinical Applications](https://www.frontiersin.org/articles/10.3389/fphys.2018.01767/).
 Frontiers in Physiology, 9, p.1767.
+DOI: 10.3389/fphys.2018.01767

 ## Download